Automate recurring operator work#

 Autonomy policy#

-The Autonomy Policy Editor on the routines page controls how much freedom Sidekick has when executing routine steps:
+Per ADR-082 §9 the autonomy controls (formerly the Autonomy Policy Editor on the routines page) are now the Rules surface at Settings → Rules.
+They control how much freedom Sidekick has when executing routine steps:

 - Fail-closed — if any step encounters a governance violation, the entire run stops immediately